Environmental Product Declaration

 The photochemical reaction of sunlight with hydrocarbons and nitrogen oxides leads to atmospheric pollution such as chemical smogs that affect our health and that of our ecosystem and food crops.

-Many companies and institutes contributed to the work of this study, including Plastics Europe, TNO and PVC4pipes Association.
-Data was collected from 60% of companies within the European pipe industry.
+There is a wide number of companies and institutes that contributed to the work of this study, including Plastics Europe, TNO, PVC4pipes Association and TEPPFA Member Companies.
+In total the data was collected from around 60% of companies within the European pipe industry.